 Highly Compensated Employee Definition

-An employee whose compensation exceeds a predetermined limit or who owns five percent or more of a company is considered as a highly compensated employee for the purpose of a tax-advantaged employer-sponsored retirement plan.
+An employee whose compensation exceeds a predetermined limit or who owns 5% or more of a company is considered a highly compensated employee for the purpose of a tax-advantaged employer-sponsored retirement plan.

-In a retirement savings program, contributions made individual employees are usually matched by the employer.
-The main aim behind categorizing employees as highly compensated or non-highly compensated is to minimize the discrepancy in the retirement benefits received by workers.
+In a retirement savings program, contributions made by individual employees are usually matched by the employer.
+The main goal behind categorizing employees as highly compensated or non-highly compensated is to minimize the discrepancy in the retirement benefits received by workers.

-Who is a Highly Compensated Employee?
+What Is a Highly Compensated Employee?